-that contain implicit formulations to be solved iteratively, where the chosen abort criteria will of course also introduce uncertainties.
-In safety cases, this is dealt with by requirements for model validation, qualification and verification.
+61 contain implicit formulations to be solved iteratively, where the chosen abort criteria will of course also introduce uncertainties.

+62 In safety cases, this is dealt with by requirements for model validation, qualification and verification.

-Moreover, this paper explicitly excludes most of the scenario uncertainties, including, e.g., consequences of future state changes due to geological, climatic or extra-terrestrial effects.
+63 Moreover, this deliverable explicitly excludes most of the scenario uncertainties, including, e.g., consequences of future state of the public (anxiety).
+Thus, a well-documented treatment of uncertainties is not only an essential part of RWM strategies but

+64 changes due to geological, climatic or extra-terrestrial effects.
 Uncertainty creates an uncomfortable position for a large part

-80 of the public (anxiety, Smith and Ellsworth, 1985).
-Thus, a well-documented treatment of uncertainties is not only an essential part of DGR strategies but it is also of paramount importance in any socio-cultural and political discussions with public stakeholders and non-governmental organizations (NGOs).
-See also Hooker (2008) or Eckhardt (2021) for applications in RWM.
+66 it is also of paramount importance in any socio-cultural and political discussions with public stakeholders and non-

+67 governmental organizations (NGOs).

-Decisions associated with DGR, e.g. decisions about site selection, layout of the underground facilities, composition of the technical barrier, etc., are made in the presence of irreducible and reducible uncertainties.
-Although reduction is possible in principle, it may be hampered by a lack of time, money, experimental resources, access to sites, hard-to-mimic boundary conditions and other obstacles.
+Decisions associated with RWM programs are made in the presence of irreducible and reducible uncertainties.
+Although reduction is possible in principle, it may be hampered by a lack of time, money, experimental resources, access to sites, hardto-mimic boundary conditions and other obstacles.

-Uncertainties are a major challenge, as shown in Fig. 1 below.
-Whereas the "Known knowns" are a "safe" region, the "Unknown knowns" point to knowledge that exists but has not been tapped so far (as it may stem from scientific areas only loosely connected to DGR, or it is not well documented / accessible).
-In contrast, the "Known unknowns" indicate critical

-- knowledge that the community is already aware of but cannot yet describe / explain / model it (including the associated uncertainties).
-Finally, the "Unknown unknowns" are the most difficult part as they are not yet in the focus of consideration at all, they are unidentified risks.
-Other challenges include the difficulty of expressing uncertainties numerically and the broad variety of mathematical approaches to treat them uncertainties are often scenario-dependent, and they usually have a high degree of dimensionality.
-Both boundary conditions may render uncertainty and sensitivity analyses a computationally very - expensive task.
+71 Uncertainties are a major challenge, as shown in Table.
+1 below.
+Whereas the "Known knows" are a "safe" region, the 72 "Unknown knowns" point to knowledge that exists but has not been tapped so far (as it may stem from scientific areas only 73 loosely connected to RWM, or it is not well documented / accessible).
+In contrast, the "Known unknowns" indicate critical 74 knowledge that the community is already aware of but cannot yet describe / explain / model it (including the associated uncertainties).
+Finally, the "Unknown unknowns" are the most difficult part as they are not yet in the focus of consideration at 75 76 all, they are unidentified risks.
+Other challenges include the difficulty of expressing uncertainties numerically and the broad 77 variety of mathematical approaches to treat them - uncertainties are often scenario-dependent, and they usually have a high 78 degree of dimensionality.
+Both boundary conditions may render uncertainty and sensitivity analyses a computationally very 79 expensive task.